Debian packaging of the clevis automated encryption framework https://github.com/latchset/clevis

 In the above example, we define two child pins and have a threshold of 2.
 This means that during decryption both child pins must succeed in order for SSS itself to succeed.

-Here is another example where we use just the HTTP pin:
+Here is another example where we use just the Tang pin:

 $ echo hi | clevis encrypt sss \